-This helps preserve computational resources as the EIG can be very costly to compute, and the cost would increase exponentially if calculating for the global optimum.
-Global optimization of the full load path may be made possible with the use of a sequential OED approach, as was done in \cite{shen2023bayesian}; however, exploration of this approach is reserved for future endeavors as sequential OED would be particularly challenging for this application due to the non-Markovian nature of materials.
+This helps preserve computational resources as the EIG can be very costly to compute, and the cost would increase exponentially if calculating for the globally preferred path.
+Searching for the globally preferred full load path may be made possible with the use of a sequential OED approach, as was done in \cite{shen2023bayesian}; however, exploration of this approach is reserved for future endeavors as sequential OED would be particularly challenging for this application due to the non-Markovian nature of materials.

-A challenge of computing the EIG is that numerical underflow may occur as a result of one or more factors: 1) if the prior distribution does not place a sufficient amount of mass on the posterior, leading to calculations for the evidence term (the inner loop of the EIG MC estimator) that are below machine precision, and 2) in the presence of high-dimensional data where the covariance-scaled squared difference of the measurements and model output---the exponential term in Eqn.~\eqref{eq: likelihood}---is much less than 1.
-The former was encountered and successfully handled through importance sampling (details in \ref{importance_sampling.app}).
-The latter case is observed if the displacement field is used for calibration without dimension reduction; however, this contributing factor was easily resolved with the PCA dimension reduction process discussed in Sec.~\ref{sec: dimension reduction}.
-In combination, these two approaches were successful in resolving issues with underflow.